BouaikIlham/TDD-project/README.md

 # TDD Project

-> In this project we implement a class with some methods, but we do it by doing test-driven development (TDD). so the idea is to write tests first and then the code.
+> In this project we implemented a class with some methods, but we did it by doing test-driven development (TDD).
+The idea was to write tests first and then the code.

 ## Technologies used: